violetyaya169078/Vaccine-Needs/README.md

 <a id='intro'></a>
 ## Introduction

-As one of the major manufacturer of vaccination, the problem India is facing today is considered to be more deep than imagined.
+As one of the major manufacturer of vaccination, the problem India is facing today is considered to be deeper than imagined.
 The counts of confirmed and death cases everyday striked a serious blow to the world economic.
 Issues such as
 * Running out of beds and oxygen.
 * Not enough spare COVID-19 vaccines from other countries.
 * New variant B.1.617.